AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Neural Architecture Search

 Naturally, numerous other search strategies were quickly applied to NAS.
-Some of them were continuations of long-term neuro-evolutionary research; these were shown to produce DNNs that are highly competitive with other state-of-the-art networks, as judged on typical Canadian Institute For Advanced Research (CIFAR) benchmarks~\cite{remo17, sush17}.
+Some of them were continuations of long-term neuro-evolutionary research; these were shown to produce DNNs that are highly competitive with other state-of-the-art networks~\citep{reag19}, as, for instance, judged on typical Canadian Institute For Advanced Research (CIFAR) benchmarks~\citep{remo17, sush17}.
 Alongside the standard principles of sampling high-performance candidates from a population, so as to iteratively breed new generations of neural networks, these mechanisms typically involve encoding networks by some genetic representation, so that mutation operators are capable of both adding/removing layers and modifying structural/training hyperparameters.
-Complementing GAs and RL, another major class of NAS approaches revolves around gradient optimisation.
-Differentiable ARchiTecture Search (DARTS) is an archetype of this strategy~\cite{lisi19}, which eschews discretisation and aims to relax network representation into a continuous space.
+Such evolutionary NAS methods have been used to, for example, design better transformer architectures~\citep{sole19}.
+Alternatively, complementing GAs and RL, another major class of NAS approaches revolves around gradient optimisation.
+Differentiable ARchiTecture Search (DARTS) is an archetype of this strategy~\citep{lisi19}, which eschews discretisation and aims to relax network representation into a continuous space.
 This allows both connection weights and network architecture to be tuned as part of a single bi-level optimisation problem.